zio/zio-logging/docs/slf4j1-bridge.md

 ```
 <br/>

-**NOTE** You should either use `zio-logging-slf4j` to send all ZIO logs to an SLF4j provider (such as logback, log4j etc) OR `zio-logging-slf4j-bridge` to send all SLF4j logs to
+**NOTE:** You should either use `zio-logging-slf4j` to send all ZIO logs to an SLF4j provider (such as logback, log4j etc) OR `zio-logging-slf4j-bridge` to send all SLF4j logs to
 ZIO logging.
 Enabling both causes circular logging and makes no sense.